ALDX Investors Have Opportunity to Lead Aldeyra Therapeutics, Inc. Securities Fraud Lawsuit Filed by The Rosen Law Firm

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of Aldeyra Therapeutics, Inc. (NASDAQ: ALDX) between November 3, 2023 and March 16, 2026, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than May 29, 2026 in the securities class action first filed by the Firm.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Aldeyra Therapeutics, Inc. (NASDAQ: ALDX) between November 3, 2023 and March 16, 2026, both dates inclusive (the "Class Period"), of the important May 29, 2026 lead plaintiff deadline in the securities class action first filed by the Firm.

 So what: If you purchased Aldeyra securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.